mscjourney/2AOS/README.md

 - Get weather recommendations (best upcoming days).
 - Get real-time weather alerts for a location or for a user's saved cities.
 - Fetch basic crime summary info for a state/offense.
-- (New) Create client accounts and provision tenant-scoped application users.
+- Create client accounts and provision tenant-scoped application users.

 ---